 It’s important to provide your dog with its recommended exercise needs.

-For a white German Shepherd, once fully grown, you should be exercising them between 60 to 90 minutes each day.
+For a white German shepherd, once fully grown, you should be exercising them for between 60 to 90 minutes each day.

-If trained correctly, they may make an excellent family dog, as well as being suitable for active individuals and couples.
+If trained correctly, they may make an excellent family dog, as well as be suitable for active individuals and couples.

 Being a large and protective breed, it is important that this breed is trained properly.